-According to the Federal Trade Commission, debt collectors are one of the most complained about businesses and with good reason.
+According to the Federal Trade Commission and the Consumer Financial Protection Bureau, debt collectors are one of the most complained about businesses and with good reason.
 Few people have positive experiences dealing with debt collectors.
 Even the rare nice ones can be a nuisance.
 But it's typically cheaper for businesses to use collectors, so it's not likely that these types of accounts are going anywhere soon.

 What is a Collection?

 A debt collection is a type of account that's been sent to a third-party debt collector.
 Debt collectors are people who make a living collecting unpaid debts for others.
 The original company with which you created the debt most likely sent the account to the collection agency after you missed several payments.
-From a business perspective, it's often cheaper for companies to hire debt collectors than to spend their own resources pursuing payment on a such a delinquent account.
+It's usually more cost effective for companies to hire debt collectors than to spend their own resources pursuing payment on delinquent accounts.

 What to Expect When You Have a Collection Account